 The midpoint between burns, the Burnal Equinox, is Colorado’s latest installment of a Burning Man Regional Event.
-This new event will keep the Burning Man Spirit thriving during the cold winter months.
+This event keeps the Burning Man Spirit thriving during the cold winter months.
 This year (2020), CBE will run from 12pm on Friday, March 20th to 12pm on Monday, March 23nd.
 Early entry to the event on Thursday, March 19th may be provided to certain volunteer positions and theme camps.

 )'( Welcome to Colorado’s Burnal Equinox!!!! )'(

 This is Colorado’s latest edition of an Official Burning Man Sanctioned Regional Burn.
 While the Burning Man organization has no involvement with the actual production of this event, the event will follow the tenets provided by Burning Man and (y)our Community of the 10 Principles.
 Read more about those by clicking here.

 This depends totally on you, the participant!
 What do you want from an early spring burn?
 What do you think (y)our community wants?
 How can you contribute?

 What we are creating is a canvas for you to build upon.
 We do our best to keep your options unrestricted.
 We are required to follow all Federal, State, and local laws, but beyond that you are free to be and create the person you are or have always wanted to be.
 You are encouraged to create and display art that means something to you.

 We are encouraging EVERY SINGLE PARTICIPANT to volunteer.
 There are many opportunities to volunteer, as an all volunteer group helps facilitate the event and increase ownership and participation.
 There are endless ways to contribute to the event and the experience that CBE is.

 If you volunteer there are additional gate hours and extra time available for the event and (y)our experience.
 There will be much more information on that, but in the meantime signup for a shift before all the good ones are taken (like there’s even such a thing as a bad shift 🙂 ).